Generic selectors

 Using the policy manager requires the understanding of a few concepts:

-Requirement A requirement contains logic to trigger a message or formatting action for one use case.
+Requirement A requirement contains Regex logic to trigger a message or formatting action for one use case.

-Table Highlighting Policies Formats the color of cells and text based on logic – device agnostic
+Table Highlighting Requirements Formats the color of cells and text based on Regex logic.
+Highlighting is report specific.

 Default Risks & Warnings Policies

-Risk and Warnings messages, which can be found in our table reports, are generated using Policies and Requirements located in the Policy Manager.
-NP Policies and Requirements are automatically assigned to all devices when they are imported, and run when network device configuration changes are identified.
+Risk and Warnings messages, which can be found in the Risks & Warnings and Access Rules table reports, are generated using Policies and Requirements located in the Policy Manager.
+Default Policies and Requirements are automatically assigned to all devices when they are first imported, and run when network device configuration changes are identified.

-The following default policies are provided for all Compliance modules:
+The following default Risk alert Policies policies are provided for all Compliance modules:

-• NP-Parser Policy – triggers from device configuration files
+• Default Parser Risk Policy – triggers from logs generated during parsing of device configuration files

-• NP Rule Policy – triggers from access rules
+• Default Access Rule Risk Policy – triggers from access rules

 PolicyRequirementRisk Severity